Deconfounding Imitation Learning with Variational Inference: Experiments

 \section{Experiments}

-To test our method in practice, we conduct an experiment in the multi-armed bandit problem proposed by~\citet{Ortega2021-hh} and described in Section~\ref{sec:background}.
-With this experiment, we aim to answer the following questions.
-First, how big is the effect of confounding on naive imitation learning\,---\,large enough to justify the use of specialized methods?
-Second, is our algorithm capable of identifying the interventional policy?
-Finally, does the interventional policy converge to the expert policy?
+To test our method in practice, we conduct experiments in the multi-armed bandit problem from~\citet{Ortega2021-hh} and in multiple control environments.
+The implementation of the experiments can be found on~\href{https://github.com/vuoristo/deconfounding}{github}.
+We aim to answer three questions: 1) How big is the effect of confounding on naive BC\,---\,large enough to justify the use of specialized methods?
+2) Is our algorithm capable of identifying the interventional policy?
+3) How well does the interventional policy imitate the expert?